Hoglandets-IT/Frends.HIT.RemoteFS/README.md

 Task for Frends Integration Platform for managing files, directories on and transferring files between remote filesystems

 ## Changelog
+### 0.10.1
+- Added the option to list only files or folders on all backends
+- Added the recursive list task
+- Added the option to get secrets from Hashicorp Vault (Note: See documentation for requirements)
 ### 0.9.1
 - Added the option to retrieve files from Pulsencombine (e.g. financialfiles/generalledger)
 ### 0.8.1